entralliance/entr_runtime/README.md

 4. `git pull https://github.com/entralliance/entr_runtime.git`
 5. Optionally, build the entr image.
 You can also use the dev image from the container registry as discussed in Quickstart.
 6. Now, start the entr container in dev mode:
-`docker run -p 8888:8888 -p 8080:8080 -p 4040:4040 -v $ENTR_HOME/OpenOA:/home/jovyan/src/OpenOA -v $ENTR_HOME/entr_warehouse:/home/jovyan/src/entr_warehouse`
+`docker run -p 8888:8888 -v $ENTR_HOME/OpenOA:/home/jovyan/src/OpenOA -v $ENTR_HOME/entr_warehouse:/home/jovyan/src/entr_warehouse`
-7. Once inside the container, you will then need to re-install OpenOA in editable mode, or run `dbt run` as needed to update the container with the new code.
+7. Once inside the container, you will then need to re-install OpenOA in editable mode, or run `dbt run` as needed to materialize any changes to the dbt model code in the warehouse.
     - To install OpenOA in editable mode:
         - `cd /home/jovyan/src/OpenOA`
         - `pip install -e .`